meadmaker/draft-ietf-radext-status-realm/draft-ietf-radext-status-realm.md

 : The Target Realm of a RADIUS Request is the RADIUS Realm toward which the Request is directed.
 The Target Realm is typically contained within the "User-Name" attribute of a Request.

 RADIUS Proxy
-: A RADIUS Proxy receives RADIUS Requests and forwards then towards the Target Realm included in the RADIUS Request message.
+: A RADIUS Proxy receives RADIUS Requests and forwards them towards the Target Realm included in the RADIUS Request message.
 It also receives the corresponding RADIUS Respone message and fowards them back towards the RADIUS Client that originated the request.
 In this context forwarding a RADIUS Requst consists of generating a new RADIUS Request containing information from the original Request, and sending it to the configured next-hop RADIUS server for the Target Realm.
-Forwarding a RADIUS Response consists of sending it to the RADIUS Server from which the corresponding Request was received.
+Forwarding a RADIUS Response consists of sending it to the RADIUS Client from which the corresponding Request was received.

 RADIUS Proxy Fabric
 : A multi-hop group of inter-connected RADIUS Servers that Proxy requests among themselves towards a set of Target Realms.